-Feminista has been regularly featured on HuffPost Live and has appeared on C-SPAN and MSNBC.
+Named one of the 100 Most Influential People in Philadelphia in 2017, Feminista is a highly sought-after speaker, organizer, lecturer, and consultant.
+She has been regularly featured on HuffPost Live,C-SPAN, and MSNBC.
 In 2013, Feminista was selected as a United Nations Foundation Fellow for her dynamic social media influence.
 In 2014, she launched a global anti-street harassment campaign (#YouOKSis) and a National Moment of Silence protesting police brutality (#NMOS14), both of which received international media attention.
 For this work, she was awarded the 2014 Black Weblog Award for Outstanding Online Activism and she was honored as one of the Top 100 Black Social Influencers by The Root.

 Feminista has presented and lectured at various conferences and universities including Princeton, Dartmouth, Cornell, Columbia, UC Berkeley, and The University of Pennsylvania.
 In 2015, she co-founded and served as General Director of the Women’s Freedom Conference, the first all-digital conference completely organized by and featuring only Women of Color.
 For her work, she was named one of SheKnows/BlogHer’s 2015 “Voices of the Year”.

 Feminista’s latest work is Witnesses to Hunger, an anti-poverty/ anti-hunger national advocacy program that amplifies the voices and experiences of people living in poverty and facing hunger.
 She covers film and music centering Black artists for Essence.com and contributes her knowledge and expertise to various outlets via SheShource, a platform amplifying women’s voices.
 Feminista is currently working on her first non-fiction book and continues to share her short stories and essays.